alexpdp7/cmdainer/README.md

 Tries to make it easy to run commands from container images.
 Your home is mounted inside the container, so you can work on your files.

+This used to be called cmdocker.
+See below for migrating your configuration.

 # Requirements and installation

 A working `docker` command (even podman-docker).